aimms/user-guide/aimms-ide/Aimms/Options/Project/Math Program Inspector/Math_program_Inspector_-_show_.rst

-When using CPLEX to solve a MIP model, use this option to control whether AIMMS should track the progress of the search algorithm by storing all intermediate incumbent solutions that are found during the branch and bound algorithm.
+When using :ref:`SolverCPLEX`, :ref:`SolverGurobi` or :ref:`SolverCOPT` to solve a MIP model, use this option to control whether
+AIMMS should track the progress of the search algorithm by storing all intermediate incumbent solutions that are found during the branch and bound algorithm.
 This progress is displayed on the MIP Search Tree tab on the Math Program Inspector window.
 Possible values are:

     *	No
     *	Yes